-The University of Exeter has two campuses located in the southwest of England open to exchange students.
+Exeter has two campuses located in the southwest of England open to exchange students.
 W&M students can choose to study at one of these campuses.
 The main Streathamcampus in Exeter is a beautiful campus in the heart of Devon and only a 15 minute walk to the city center.
 Many of the buildings have recently been updated, and Streatham is home to the largest number of academic departments.
 The Penryncampus in Cornwall (about 2 hours away from Exeter) is close to the vibrant coastal town of Falmouth, and has a smaller, collegiate atmosphere.
 In addition to business and humanities, Penryn offers courses in Life and Environmental Sciences, Math and Geology.
 Courses in renewable energy are also available.
 Penryn offers the newest academic, research, and residential facilities.
+Take a virtual tour of each of the campuses.

 A Note on Exchange Programs: